aerogear/aerogear.org/docs/specs/aerogear-server-push/index.markdown

 ## Motivation / Purpose
 The _AeroGear Native Push Server_ offers a _Notification Service API_ to different backend applications.
 This gives a server the ability to send _Push Notifications_ to mobile applications.
 The Notification Service API is a signaling mechanismn, like Apple APNs, Google Cloud Messaging or Mozilla SimplePush for sending messages.
 It's not suitable to be used as a data carrying system (e.g. use in a chat application).

-The _AeroGear Native Push Server_ offers different backend applications a _Notification Service API_ to send _Push Notifications_ to mobile applications.
-It's more a signaling mechanismn (e.g. APNs, GCM or SimplePush) and not a data carrying system (e.g. chat).

 ### Some Usage Scenarios
 * MyWarehouseInc-backend can send "notification messages" to different "customer" groups (e.g. discounts for only iOS (or only Android) users).
 * MyInsuranceCorp-backend can send "notification messages" to different variants of its mobile Applications: